Getting Started

 Once your Payment Provider account is set up and your API keys are in your .env

-file, you can start developing locally.
+file, you can start

 Conduit will automatically pick up and sync your Products and Prices from your Payment Provider account and cache them locally.
 This means you can develop locally without needing to make hundreds of API requests to your Payment Provider.
 This is achieved using an open-source package called Remote Models.